 - Gain experience in submitting and presenting audit/research/clinical cases for medical students and junior doctors

-Understand the investigations and differential diagnosis for recurrent vomiting
+Understand the investigations and differential diagnosis for pain in the upper right abdomen

-Gain an insight into the social and psychological aspects of some patients with cyclical vomiting
+Gain an insight into the social and psychological aspects of some patients who experience sharp pain below their ribcage

 Be able to manage these patients with confidence

 This meeting is a part of Gut club 2021-22